denkyem/home-assistant-moonraker/README.md

 A lot of Template sensors and rest sensors to have all the information I need from Moonraker (Klipper) on Home Assistant.
-This way I could create a dashboard using HADashboard (AppDaemon) to monitoring my printer.
+This way I can create a dashboard using HADashboard (AppDaemon) to monitoring my printer.

 To have all this sensors available on your Home Assistant you just need to copy ```moonraker.yaml``` to your packages folder and make sure you update the IP address.